 The early Roman republic was headed by two consuls (executive power) and a senate (legislative power).
 Both institutions were available only to patricians.
 The most important and most powerful Roman families concentrated in their hands the full power they exchanged with each other.
 In their opinion, members of the pleb had only economic and military value, which was regularly used.
 Moreover, the public land acquired as a result of hostilities was accumulating in the hands of gens (the most important Roman families), who were further away in property from the plebe.

-The first secession of the plebeians – 494 BCE
+First secession of the plebeians – 494 BCE

-Roman historian, Titus Livy describes the story of how an elderly man with scars on his skin (this proved his dedication on the battlefield), pale and sick with leather, a long beard, clad in worn clothes, he fell to the ground in the Forum Romanum – the city center.
+Roman historian, Titus Livy describes the story of how an elderly man with scars on his skin (this proved his dedication on the battlefield), pale and sick with leather, a long beard, clad in worn clothes, he fell to the ground in the Forum Romanum – the city centre.
 There he told other citizens his story.
 As it turned out, he was an officer of the Roman army in the war against the Sabines.
-During the conflict his farm was burned and cattle were killed by an enemy army.
+During the conflict, his farm was burned and cattle were killed by an enemy army.
 Moreover, a tax was imposed on him that he was unable to pay.
 He had to take a loan, which he had nothing to cover.
 As a result, he lost his grandfather’s and father’s farm.
 Lack of further funds to pay the debt meant that he was imprisoned, threatened with death and scourged.

 An angry crowd gathered at the Roman Forum and demanded reactions and reforms on the part of consuls: Servilius and Appius Claudius Sabinus Regillensis and the Senate.
 Finally, plebeians listened to Servilius, who needed recruits to fight the Volsci who invaded Rome’s Latin allies.
 To calm the crowd, the consul announced that no citizen would be imprisoned for refusing to appear in military service.
-Moreover, if a legionary participates in hostilities, his debt assets will not be confiscated or sold; and children and grandchildren will not be arrested.
+Moreover, if a legionary participates in hostilities, his debt assets will not be confiscated or sold; and his children and grandchildren will not be arrested.
 Debtors in prisons were released immediately.
-The consul’s actions calmed the crowd and allowed him to gather an army with which he defeated Wolsk.
+The consul’s actions calmed the crowd and allowed him to gather an army with which he defeated Volsci.

-After returning from hostilities, plebs demanded specific decisions to improve the fate of the oppressed.
+After returning from hostilities, plebeians demanded specific decisions to improve the fate of the oppressed.
 Lack of danger from the outside caused the patricians to feel strong again and, through the second consul – Appius – took steps to enforce debts and imprison those who were unable to settle their obligations.
 The outraged crowd demanded a reaction from Servilius, who promised them reforms before the war.
 Servilius – despite his sincere intentions – was not able to win the support of the aristocracy.
 He was thus hated by both camps: the plebeians considered him a traitor; patricians for a weakling.

 Another threat from Aequi forced the senate to announce the recruitment again.
 The plebe, already completely discouraged from patriciate and their unproven promises, did not appear for conscription.
 What’s more, at the call of one Lucius Sicinius Vellutus, it was decided to leave Rome en masse.
 Most of the citizens of the “Eternal City” went to the nearby Mons Sacer, behind the Anio River.
 A fort was built there, with ditches and embankments around it. lex sacrata was voted, which resulted in exsecratio – Jupiter’s anger in case of breaking the bill.
 The office of tribuni plebis was established, which was given the range of powers and the rank of an official.

-The Senate, realizing that Rome would not defend itself solely with the help of patricians, decided to send an emissary who would make a settlement with the separatists.
+Senate, realizing that Rome would not defend itself solely with the help of patricians, decided to send an emissary who would make a settlement with the separatists.
 Agrippa Consul Menenius Lanatus convinced the plebeians to return by comparing Rome to the human body.
 He suggestively demonstrated that both plebeians and patricians must work together to keep the Republic alive1.
 The plebeians were impressed by this comparison, which suggested that they were as important as the ruling layer.

-The above law initiated further concessions in favor of plebeians.
+The above law initiated further concessions in favour of plebeians.
 In 493 BCE the presidency and the consulate were held for the first time by plebeians (but this was not legally established).
 In 456 BCE, lex Icilia was established, which allowed the presbytery to use the land in Aventine.

 Second plebeian secession – 449 BCE